kurtwp/kurtwp/README.md

 This documentation directly demonstrates my expertise in **Networking**<small>(VoIP & Data)</small>, **Troubleshooting**, **Virtualization**, and **Documantation**.
 Feel free to explore my setup and the code behind it!

 ---
+### Getting Started & Exploring Examples
+1. ### OverView
+    - The /docs folder contains type of equipemt and default diagrams
+    - The /certs folder has the resourtces I used to achieve my JNCIA & CCNA certifactions
+    - The /projects folder contains labs Is et up and the steps and confgiuration files used to compalete the labs.
+    - The /ansible folder contains all playbooks for configuring services, managing users, and ensuring system compliance across my various servers.

 <!--
 **kurtwp/kurtwp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.